Cognify1/Frontend-Cognify/README.md

 * **Programs & Courses:** Browse, enroll, and navigate through structured learning programs, courses, and lessons.
 * **Progress Tracking:** Visual indicators and dashboards to monitor your advancement.
 * **Coding Challenges:** Interactive challenge pages with real-time code editing, submission, and instant feedback.
-* **Study Resources:** Curated resources and references to support your learning journey.
 * **Responsive Design:** Fully responsive interface for desktop and mobile devices.
 * **AI Chat:** Improve your coding skills with an AI chat.
 * **Terminal:** Built in terminal to code without the need of local resources.